6. Shortcut

 |

-3 | Before working with the Shortcut transform, we’ll load the Snapshot we took in our previous session right before merging.
-Click the Snapshot expand/collapse icon, then click the snapshot’s cloud icon for Snapshot # 5 to load those data. |
+3 | Before working with the Shortcut transform, we’ll load the snapshot we took in our previous session right before merging.
+Click the expand/collapse arrow in the Snapshots title bar, then click the snapshot’s cloud icon. |

-5 | To create a shortcut, you’ll first need to select the center node of an edge-node-edge pattern.
-Click the Lines category in the Legend. |
+6 | Open the Transform panel and Shortcut tab.
+To create a shortcut, you must first select at least one center node of an edge-node-edge pattern. |

-6 | Here we’ll shortcut the spoke-Lines-spoken_on pattern to a new relationship called appeared_on that will connect Characters to Episodes.
-We can copy properties from Lines to appeared_on, but here we don’t need to.
-Enter the pattern and click Run. |
+7 | Select the SPOKE-Lines-SPOKEN_ON pattern and enter the new APPEARED_ON relationship.
+Click the Directional Edge checkbox.
+We could copy properties from Lines to APPEARED_ON, but here we don’t need to.
+Now click Run. |

-8 | With Lines selected, press your delete key, or click the Delete icon. |
+9 | Click Category on the Legend and Lines to select all Lines nodes and press the delete key, or click the Delete icon. |

-9 | This removes all Lines nodes and their connected spoken and spoken_on edges.
-We’ve now re-modeled the graph patterns to focus on characters and episodes.
-Save a snapshot, and we’ll continue with this data in Module 7.
+10 | We’ve now re-modeled the graph to focus on connections between characters and episodes.
+Save a snapshot.
+We’ll continue with this graph in Module 7.
 Preferences. |

 Next Steps…